Client Lifecycle KYC Management: Taking a Holistic Approach

 Single Point Solution for Client Lifecycle KYC Management

 For many companies, regulated KYC verification is often performed by a number of disparate teams, at different points within the customer journey.
 For example, the sales team may be involved in completing initial onboarding to open a client’s account, a separate payment team may need to verify KYC, prior to any transaction and the compliance team may need to verify and approve changes to standing data.
-If firms have not integrated these separate KYC transactions into a single system, they are missing out on the opportunity to improve operational efficiency of their compliance processes.
+If firms have not integrated these separate KYC transactions into a single system, they are missing out on the opportunity to improve the operational efficiency of their compliance processes.

 As you can imagine, it can be extremely frustrating for a client to be asked for the same information multiple times: “I’ve answered this already, why can’t your departments share this information with each other, instead of each asking me the same questions separately?”